 Join the Club

 If you anticipate bringing the kids to at least a few games, then signing them up for the Jr. Nationals Kids Club is practically a no-brainer.
 The $20 membership gets them all kinds of great benefits: a free meal at the ballpark, an opportunity to watch batting practice from the field, meet and greets, a special line for Kids Run the Bases, a coupon for buy one get one free tickets, Nats swag, and even more.
 Between the BOGO tickets and comp meal, it pretty much pays for itself — and it helps you save (to pay for the pricey beers).
 Read more about the club here.
-Update: There is also a free version of the club, and kids who join get a comp meal (hot dog, chips or applesauce, and soda or water) at every home game through Labor Day!
-[Note: There may be some changes to this with Covid.]
+[Update: Some membership benfits may have changed.]